ycrc/ycrc.github.io/docs/data/hpc-storage.md

 gibbs:pi_support       FILESET        27240       30720    17,647,694    22,000,000 No        No
 ```

+!!! note "Notes"
+1. The per-user breakdown is only generated periodically.
+However, summaries at the bottom for gibbs (i.e., project and pi directories) are close to real-time.<br>
+1. Per-user breakdowns for 'project' are based on file ownership accumulated over the entire group, not just on the contents of individuals' project directories.
+So, for example, if your project directory contains many large files owned by another user, the results of 'du -sh ~/project/' may differ significantly from the results of getquota for you and/or them.<br>
-The per-user breakdown is only generated periodically, and the summary at the bottom is close to real-time.
-Purchased storage allocations will only appear in the `getquota` output for users who have data in that directory.
+1. Purchased storage allocations will only appear in the `getquota` output for users who have data in that directory.

 ## Purchase Additional Storage